IS THE INTERNATIONAL TIME CAPSULE SOCIETY AN AMERICAN ORGANIZATION?

 We are a public library and the International Time Capsule Society offers the mapping and cataloging in service of building the historical record of time capsules.
-We are run on volunteered time and donated resource and happily manage to offer this service to the time capsuling community at zero cost.
+We run on volunteered time and donated resources and happily manage to offer this service to the time capsuling community at zero cost.

 WE WOULD LOVE TO PARTICIPATE!
 WHAT DO WE NEED TO DO?

 As a start we would love you to register your time capsule using this form here:

 Please upload any article / photos as part of the registration for time capsule and we will do the rest!